okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/commonsteps.md

 #### 3: Complete challenge in Okta Verify

 Next, the user completes the challenge in Okta Verify.
-For the push notification that tap on the "Yes, its me" prompt.
-For the enrollment flow, the user needs to add their account to Okta Verify using a QR code or other channel such as email or SMS.
+For the push notification they tap on the "Yes, its me" prompt.

-#### 4: Exit the poll
+#### 4: Exit polling

-Your app should continue polling while `IdxTransaction.status` equals `PENDING` and `IdxTransaction.nextStep.name` equals `enroll-poll` or `challenge-poll`.
+Your app should continue polling while `IdxTransaction.status` equals `PENDING` and `IdxTransaction.nextStep.name` equals `challenge-poll`.
 Once the user completes their Okta Verify actions, those values change and the polling should stop.
-Your application should continue handling the next steps in the sign in.
+Your application should then continue handling the next steps in the sign in.

 Depending on your app policy, when you exit polling, `IdxTransaction.status` could be set to `PENDING`, `SUCCESS` or `TERMINAL`. `TERMINAL` occurs when the user takes to long to complete the Okta Verify verfication and Okta times out.